Cruise Ships in Antarctica : Ocean Diamond

 - Make an inquiry

 A modern and stable super-yacht, the Ocean Diamond carries up to 189 passengers, less than its maximum capacity of 220, to ensure there’s enough space to go around on board.
 The vessel’s numerous adventure options enable you to make the most of your time, which you can combine with on-board recreation.
-Amenities include a massage and wellness programme, and a well-stocked Polar library.
+Amenities include a massage and wellness program, and a well-stocked Polar library.
 Staff on the Ocean Diamond work very hard to offer excellent service, and the guides and expedition team provide a varied and informative schedule.
 The on-board specialists hold briefing sessions in the auditorium, and the resident photographer will help you to capture the landscapes you’re witnessing.

 The well-appointed, neutrally decorated cabins retain some of the feel of a cruise ship, their white decor lending a bright, airy feel.
 Options include single, twin and double-bed cabins, all equipped with en suite bathrooms.
 As you’d imagine, the spaciousness and comfort levels increase as you go from entry-level cabins to the suites, the best of which have a personal balcony.